 Let’s take it from the top, shall we?

 Phew!
-I absolutely adore every single element in this dish, but when you throw it all together in a steaming bowl of delicious?
+I absolutely adore every single element in this tilapia recipe, but when you throw it all together in a steaming bowl of delicious?

 There are no words.